AntoninJoly/Basic_operations/notes/cedille_french_nlp.md

 >We ran into pretty high costs of running benchmarks for GPT-3 (~$1000).

-# Notes
+# Notes ✍🏻
 None

-# Though:
+# Thoughts 💭
-Very useful for fench based NLP projects.
+- Very useful for French based NLP projects.